 Graduates are employed by organisations of all sizes locally, nationally and internationally.
 For example recent graduates have taken up positions with local NHS Trusts, Logica, Sun Microsystems, BT, and the National Library of Medicine in the USA.

-Duration: 1 year, full-time, 2 years full-time with a maximum 10 month industrial placement or 3 year, part-time study.
+Duration: 1 year, full-time, 2 years full-time with a maximum 10-month industrial placement or 3 years, part-time study.

 Typical entry requirements: A good honours degree (normally 2:2 or above), or equivalent professional qualification in a subject other than computing.